Juuso Noronkoski

 Rolled pigment print 150 x 200 cm , steel tripod (hight 100cm), spotlight, text.

-But above all, it held within it all the pairs of eyes looking at that image itself: all the eyes that ever gazed at the moon.
-It held within it the complete evolution of sight – not only how we saw Earth and everything in it, but how we saw ourselves looking.
+all the eyes that ever gazed at the moon.
+It held within it the complete evolution of sight

 Sitting on Both Sides of the Sea, 2015